elixirschool/elixirschool/lessons/advanced/gen-stage.md

 end
 ```

 The two most important parts to take note of here are `init/1` and `handle_demand/2`.
-In `init/1` we set the initial state as we've done in our GenServers but more importantly we label ourselves as a producer.
+In `init/1` we set the initial state as we've done in our GenServers, but more importantly we label ourselves as a producer.
 The response from our `init/1` function is what GenStage relies upon to classify our process.

 The `handle_demand/2` function is where the majority of our producer and must be implemented by all GenStage producers.
 Here we return the set of numbers demanded by our consumers and increment our counter.
-The demand from consumers, `demand` in our code above, is represented as a integer corresponding to the number of events they can handle, it defaults to 1000.
+The demand from consumers, `demand` in our code above, is represented as an integer corresponding to the number of events they can handle; it defaults to 1000.

 ## Producer Consumer

-Now that we have a number generating producer let's move on to our producer-consumer.
+Now that we have a number-generating producer, let's move on to our producer-consumer.
 We'll want to request numbers from our producer, filter out the odd one, and respond to demand.

 ```shell
 $ touch lib/genstage_example/producer_consumer.ex